mransan/ocaml-protoc/README.md

 * `default_<type>` : default value honoring [protobuf default attributes](https://developers.google.com/protocol-buffers/docs/proto#optional) or [protobuf version 3 default rules](https://developers.google.com/protocol-buffers/docs/proto3#default)
 * `pp_<type>` : pretty print of the OCaml type

+The compiler relies on a runtime library `pbrt` which itself is implemented using the same runtime library as [ppx_deriving_protobuf](https://github.com/whitequark/ppx_deriving_protobuf/) for low level encoding/decoding.
+OCaml users have now 2 complementary options to choose from when looking for a protobuf serialization:
+* If the application is mainly OCaml then `ppx_deriving_protobuf` is usually the best tool.
+Developers leverage the OCaml type system as a schema definition and require minimum effort to support serialization.
+* If the serialized data is shared across multiple languages or as a server interface then the `.proto` file is a good language independent type definition. `ocaml-protoc` is then more likely a better option guaranteeing that the generated type will conform to the schema definition when being serialized.

 ### A simple example

 Let's take a similar example as the [google one](https://developers.google.com/protocol-buffers/docs/overview#how-do-they-work):